-"The Situation in South Sudan"
+"South Sudan's Broken Promise?"

-Chairman Menendez, Ranking Member Corker and Members of the Committee, thank you for inviting me to testify on the U.S. humanitarian response to the crisis in South Sudan.
-Thank you also for your continued support for USAID's humanitarian programs around the world, which make a positive difference every day in the lives of millions.
+Chairman Royce, Ranking Member Engel and Members of the Committee, thank you for inviting me to testify on the political and humanitarian crisis in South Sudan and the U.S. response.
+Thank you also for your continued support of USAID's humanitarian programs around the world, which make a positive difference every day in the lives of millions.